-Languages without articles may prefer to use other words, like 'this' and 'that' or 'some', but those aren't necessary as word order could do the same.
+Languages without articles may prefer to use other words, like 'this','that' and 'some', but those aren't necessary as word order could do the same.

 We use articles to help put emphasis on something or to indicate something specific.
-For example, if I told you to 'bring me a book' I mean just any book at all, but if I say 'bring me the book' I want a specific book and if I put emphasis on the word 'the' when I say it, 'bring me thé book', it means I want a special book.
+For example, if I told you to 'bring me a book', I mean just any book at all, but if I say 'bring me the book' I want a specific book, and if I put emphasis on the word 'the' when I say it, 'bring me thé book', it means I want a very specific book.